 1. Insurance Premium

-While higher copays reduce the insurance company’s total exposure, the amount of the co-pay per incident is rarely high enough to result in substantial premium reduction for the policy.
+While higher copays reduce the insurance company’s total exposure, the amount of each copay is rarely high enough to result in a substantial premium reduction for the policy.

-For example, suppose an insured person named Joe has a cyst removed for a total cost of $2,500.
-After he pays the $50 co-pay, the insurance company would pay 80% of the remaining $2,450, or $1,960.
-Joe’s share of the cost would be the co-payment ($50) plus the remaining 20% of the amount after the co-pay ($490).
+For example, suppose Joe has a cyst removed for a total cost of $2,500.
+After he pays a $50 copay, the insurance company pays 80% of the remaining $2,450, or $1,960.
+Joe’s share of the cost would be the copay ($50) plus the remaining 20% of the amount after the copay ($490).
 His total out-of-pocket cost would be $540.

-For example, most health insurers do not cover elective cosmetic surgery, such as face lifts, tummy tucks, or bariatric (obesity) surgery, except in certain rare occasions.
+For example, most health insurers don’t cover elective cosmetic surgery, such as facelifts, tummy tucks, or bariatric surgery, except on rare occasions.
 Policyholders remain 100% liable for any excluded treatment or expense, and these expenses do not apply to the deductible amount defined in the policy.

 6. Coverage Limits

-While a $1 million coverage limit may seem large, purchasers should realize that that’s not necessarily the case.
-For example, a premature baby can require weeks of hospital stays and numerous operations, requiring hundreds of thousands of dollars in care.
-Organ transplants are very expensive, and can also reach limits if there are complications.
-While higher coverage limits are sometimes available, the agreement to raise maximum coverage usually requires negotiation, additional underwriting, and a higher premium.
-If you want a higher coverage limit, you should work with the insurer to agree upon the limits before you purchase the policy.
-Insurers are unlikely to raise limits on a policy already in force since the need for the increased coverage is usually present before the request is made.
+While a $1 million coverage limit may seem significant, medical expenses can add up quickly.
+For example, a premature baby can require weeks of hospital stays and numerous operations, resulting in hundreds of thousands of dollars in care.
+Organ transplants can easily run up against coverage limits if there are complications.

+Some insurers offer higher coverage limits, but getting them usually requires negotiation, additional underwriting, and a higher premium.
+If you want a higher coverage limit, work with the insurer to agree upon the limits before you purchase the policy.
+Insurers are unlikely to raise limits on a policy already in force since higher coverage requests usually mean the policyholder already knows they’ll need more coverage.

 7. Out-of-Pocket Maximums